-Pokemon Duel: New Pokemon Game Released On Mobile
+‘Pokemon Duel’: New Pokemon Game Released On Mobile

-A new Pokemon game called Pokemon Duel has hit the iOs and Android stores.
+A new Pokemon game called Pokemon Duel has hit the iOS and Android stores.
 The new Pokemon Duel mobile game was released in English-speaking markets yesterday.

 Pokemon Duel is a combination strategy board and card game.
 Players move their Pokemon figures around the board in an effort to land on their opponent’s goal, battling with cards when the Pokemon figures confront each other.
 Some elements of the game will be familiar to Pokemon players, while other elements are completely new.

-Pokemon Duel is pretty in depth.
+Pokemon Duel is pretty in-depth.
 The game is free-to-play, but players need gems to unlock booster packs that contain new Pokemon and items the player can add to their team.
 Gems can be obtained through in-game rewards or purchased through the store.
 The game is currently running a promotion for new players that rewards them with gems as part of the game’s release.

 As another part of the promotion, rare Pokemon like Ho-Oh and Greninja are more likely to drop in special booster packs available until the end of January.
 These Pokemon might give the player an edge in duels.